Inside: For years I’ve asked myself these 3 purposeful questions before bed to help me check in and end my day well.

 I want to live eyes and heart wide open to the amazing beauty of each day.
 To receive each day as gift, not guarantee.
 If I look for it, I can find gifts even in the midst of pain, or loss, or uncertainty.
 Don’t misunderstand; I do not welcome pain or loss or uncertainty but now know I have the resilience to walk through the storm and emerge intact.

 2. What are 2 things I did well today?

-But when I ask them to speak words of life over themselves, to notice what they do well, how they shine, we meet resistance.
+But when I ask them to speak words of life over themselves, to notice what they do well, how they shine, there is resistance.
 It is so easy to see our struggle or shortcoming but not our beauty or the all the ways we show up and serve and use our strengths on a daily basis.
-Can you relate?

 Some nights I tell myself that there is not a thing I would do differently given the chance.
 But more often I can identify something: a word spoken in impatience, too much time on my phone distracted, the way I procrastinated out of fear or forgot to eat because I was busy working.
 The goal is never to criticize but to notice where I did not live fully aligned to my bigger goals and values.

 I choose a growth mindset.
 I am gentle with myself, compassionate and forgiving as I am with my children or husband.
 But I am always aware that I get to choose who and how I want to be and that tomorrow is a new gift, a brand new opportunity to become more fully myself.